 Discovering Search Volume & Traffic Estimates

-The Search Volume and Traffic Estimate options both function in the same way, even if the results each returns serves a different purpose.
-They both require you to already have a list of keywords that you are interested in, either to be entered manually or uploaded as a CSV file.
+The Search Volume and Traffic Estimate options both function in the same way, even if the results each returns serve a different purpose.
+They both require you to have a list of keywords that you are interested in, either to be entered manually or uploaded as a CSV file.
 As with Keyword Ideas, you can refine the results by adjusting various parameters.

-Unlike Keyword Ideas, the results returned are limited to the list of keywords and phrases you entered or uploaded, highlighting either the average search volume during the date range you entered, or the potential traffic (clicks and costs) the keywords could generate.
-In order to get traffic estimates you need to add a bid amount, along with a daily budget.
+Unlike Keyword Ideas, the results returned are limited to the list of keywords and phrases you entered or uploaded, highlighting either the average search volume during the date range you entered or the potential traffic (clicks and costs) the keywords could generate.
+In order to get traffic estimates, you need to add a bid amount, along with a daily budget.

 Multiplying Keyword Lists

-How Broad Match, Phrase Match & Exact Match Differ
+How Broad Match, Phrase Match, & Exact Match Differ

-- Broad Match is exactly what the phrase implies – you are shown results (traffic and cost) based on search terms that contain any of your keywords, in any order, along with slight variations.
+- Broad Match is exactly what the phrase implies – you are shown results (traffic and cost) based on search terms that contain any of your keywords in any order, along with slight variations.
 This is suitable for very broad targeting, reaching as large an audience as possible, but it works best when combined with negative keywords to filter out irrelevant traffic.

 - Phrase Match reduces the number of matches by limiting the results to exact matches of your keyword(s), with additional words before or after it.
 It may trigger on close variations, but far less than with a broad match.